— We take our content seriously. This article was written by a real person at BREL.

 When to Expect a Bidding War

-In the current Toronto market, anything is possible.
+In the Toronto real estate market, anything is possible.
 Some hot properties in hot neighbourhoods will generate multiple offers after being on the market only a day or two–and in some cases, in mere hours.
-For the most part though, when a Seller is trying to generate multiple offers, they will set a specific date to review offers (known as “withholding offers”) – usually 7 days from the date they listed their house on the market.
+Usually, when a Seller is trying to generate multiple offers, they will set a specific date to review offers (known as “withholding offers”) – usually 7 days from the date they listed their house on the market.

 The Seller’s Goal

-Bidding wars in Ontario are blind – meaning you’ll never know how much any other offer is.
+Most bidding wars in Ontario are blind – meaning you’ll never know how much any other offer is.
 Your offer may be $1 below the highest offer, or $50,000 above the next-highest bid.
-Only the Sellers know what all the offers are – and only the winning sales price will be made public.
+In a blind bid, only the Sellers know what all the offers are – and only the winning sales price will be made public.

-As a potential Buyer, you are entitled to know how many offers you are competing with.
-When a Buyer signs an offer, their Realtor ‘registers’ the offer with the Listing Brokerage.
-The number of registered offers must be shared with other registered Buyers – but not the content of the offers.
+In all bidding wars (blind and open), Buyers are entitled to know how many offers they are competing with.
+When a Buyer signs an offer, their REALTOR ‘registers’ the offer with the Listing Brokerage.
+The number of registered offers must be shared with other registered Buyers.